zebengberg/gaussian-integer-sieve/README.md

 ![Full Plane](/assets/full_plane.png)

-## Sieving

-With prime generating sieves, we often work with a *sieve array* A and a set of primes P. For each prime p in P, the sieve proceeds by crossing off multiples of p in the sieve array A. To implement this on a computer, we define an array of booleans indexed by elements of A. The state of each boolean tracks if the element has yet been crossed off by some prime p in P.

-Working within the Gaussian integers, our sieve array A is a 2-dimensional object indexed by Gaussian integers.
-In native python, this can be implemented with a list of lists.
-We can also use a 2-dimensional *numpy* array.
-In C++, we can use the built-in array, or vector, or another class of container.

-In python 3.7, the boolean `True` takes up 28 bytes of memory storage.
-The vast majority of this is overhead; in theory, a boolean value should only occupy a single bit of space.
-Even in C++, a single boolean value requires a full byte of memory.
-One issue involved with storing a boolean value into a smaller storage space is that modern computers do not allow pointers to individual bits in memory.
-In C++, there are various ways around this issue such as the `bitset` object.

-A different way to resolve this issue is to include some of the ideas of the wheel sieve.
-Primes other than 2, 3, and 5 must lie in one of the 8 distinct residue classes 1, 7, 11, 13, 17, 19, 23, 29 mod 30.
-In light of this observation, the wheel sieve reduces both the memory and complexity of sieving by only tracking these 8 distinguished residue classes.
-If implemented carefully, a wheel sieve should not add significant overhead to the actual sieving process.
-Moreover, this approach dovetails nicely with modern computer architecture: a single byte can track the state of 30 consecutive integers from an integer sieve array, allowing for a 30-fold reduction in memory usage (in a C++ implementation).
-Extending this wheel sieve to the Gaussian integers, both the memory and complexity of the sieve can be greatly reduced.

-In `simple_sieve.py` and `simple_sieve.cpp`, I use native booleans to track the state of each Gaussian integer in the sieve array.
-This will create significant overhead in both python (up to 28 * 8 = 224-fold waste) and C++ (8-fold).
-In our donut sieve (TODO: implement this), I use the aforementioned ideas to reduce and align the storage requirements of the sieve to modern hardware architecture.

-Results of this repository can be verified with [http://oeis.org/A091100](http://oeis.org/A091100) to check for accuracy.

 ## Algorithm

-[See here](assets/algorithm.pdf) for a discussion of different approaches to generating primes in Z[i].
+With prime generating sieves, we often work with a *sieve array* A and a set of *small primes* P. For each prime p in P,the sieve proceeds by crossing off multiples of p in the sieve array A. To implement this on a computer, we define an array of booleans indexed by elements of A. The state of each boolean tracks if the element has yet been crossed off by some prime p in P.

 In broad strokes, sieving in Z[i] involves the following steps.